 8-MINUTE READ · By Tina Arnoldi.

 Traffic to your website is nice.
 But it doesn’t put money in the bank.
-The goal of any website should be to to increase the number of visitors who convert.
+The goal of any website should be to increase the number of visitors who convert.
 It’s about getting that traffic to take some action that drives them closer to becoming a customer.
-I have seen a number of paid campaigns, specifically AdWords, with ads that send people to the website, but there is not a defined goal or clear action step when the visitor lands on the site
+I have seen a number of paid campaigns, specifically Google Ads, with ads that send people to the website, but there is not a defined goal or clear action step when the visitor lands on the site

 Although the vanity metrics of pageviews or sessions can help you understand behavior and measure micro conversions, you want actions that lead to a macro conversion, such as a purchase or sign-up.
 And increasing the likelihood of a conversion comes from small, incremental modifications rather than changing everything.
 When you change everything on a site, it’s hard to know what worked.
 Your goal with conversation optimization is to improve on experience, not just report on it.